Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Data

-By visually inspecting the resulting 2D rectified spectra, we find galaxy emission to be detected in the majority of the MSA shutters in the PRISM/CLEAR configuration (seven in total, the coloured shutters in the right panel of Fig. \ref{fig:Nircam_RGB_and_prism}), and therefore create a \textit{master} background, to remove from each shutter spectrum, via the following procedure.
-By means of the MSA pipeline, we reduce the data relative to the same visit from all the shutters that were left open in the MSA mask on specifically selected source-free regions, and create the corresponding rectified background 2D spectra.
-For each visit, we then generate a unique 2D master background, computed as the median of the 2D rectified background spectra, and remove it from the 2D rectified science spectra previously obtained for \target.
-By combining all 2D background-subtracted spectra of \target, we thus obtain the final 2D PRISM spectra for each visit, from which we extract the 1D spectra relative to each shutter using a 5-pixel wide slit.
-We also adopt the same procedure for the `error' extension of the observed data.
-For medium- and high-resolution data instead, we follow a different procedure for background subtraction, since galaxy emission is detected in fewer shutters (i.e., five shutters) compared to the PRISM/CLEAR configurations.
-In particular, since we do not detect galaxy emission in the light blue and pink shutters shown in the left-hand panel of Fig. \ref{fig:Nircam_RGB_and_prism}, as opposed to the PRISM data, we use them to separately measure the background relative to each pointing.
-From these two background shutters, we therefore extract 1D background spectra using a 5-pixel wide slit, and subtract them from the 1D science spectra extracted from the other shutters of the same visit, thus obtaining medium- and high-resolution spectra for four distinct regions of \target.
-We note that, with this approach, we expect an effect of self subtraction on the \ha\ flux at most of $\sim$\,10\%, while it is negligible for other emission lines.
+By visually inspecting the resulting 2D rectified spectra, we detected galaxy emission in most of the MSA shutters in the PRISM/CLEAR configuration (seven in total; the colored shutters in the right panel of Fig. \ref{fig:Nircam_RGB_and_prism}).
+We therefore created a master background, which we subtracted from each shutter spectrum using the following procedure.
+Using the MSA pipeline, we reduced the data from all the shutters left open in the MSA mask for the same visit, focusing on specifically selected source-free regions, and created the corresponding rectified background 2D spectra.
+For each visit, we then generated a unique 2D master background -- computed as the median of the 2D rectified background spectra -- and removed it from the 2D rectified science spectra previously obtained for \target.
+By combining all 2D background-subtracted spectra of \target, we obtained the final 2D PRISM spectra for each visit.
+From these, we extracted the 1D spectra for each shutter using a 5-pixel wide slit.
+We also adopted the same procedure for the "error" extension of the observed data.
+For medium- and high-resolution data, we followed a different procedure for background subtraction, since galaxy emission is detected in fewer shutters (i.e., five) than in the PRISM/CLEAR configurations.
+In particular, since we do not detect galaxy emission in the light blue and pink shutters shown in the left-hand panel of Fig. \ref{fig:Nircam_RGB_and_prism}, unlike in the PRISM data, we used these to separately measure the background for each pointing.
+From these two background shutters, we therefore extracted 1D background spectra using a 5-pixel-wide slit and subtracted them from the 1D science spectra extracted from the other shutters of the same visit.
+This yielded medium- and high-resolution spectra for four distinct regions of \target.
+We note that, with this approach, the expected self-subtraction effect on the \ha\ flux is at most $\sim$\,10\%, while it is negligible for other emission lines.